antaresproject/docs/docs/services/pagination.md

 which can be found in the system's core.

-"render" is a crucial class method and it is responsible for paginator's presentation:
+"Render" is a crucial class method and it is responsible for paginator's presentation:

 ```php
 public function render()